DC conductance and memory in 3D gravity: Anisotropic chiral bosons from a Hamiltonian reduction

-Let us describe the theory spectrum without the external source ($\mu=0$) which realizes anisotropic scaling symmetry $t \to \lambda^z t$ and $x \to \lambda x$ with an odd dynamical exponent $z$.
+For sake of simplicity, here we only consider one odd dynamical exponent $z$.
+The theory realizes anisotropic scaling symmetry $t \to \lambda^z t$ and $x \to \lambda x$.
 Excitations are chiral in the sense that parity transformation ($x \to -x$) swaps the dynamics of $\phi_\pm$ into $\phi_\mp$.